 - Fill a couple of large water containers in case your pipes freeze.
 Be sure to fill them every evening to ensure a constant back up supply.

-- Placing a few apples in a water trough can help prevent it from freezing.
+- Ensure any ice in buckets and troughs is broken and removed.
+Placing a few apples in a water trough can help prevent it from freezing.
 It can also help provide some environmental enrichment for your horse.

 - If your horse has a fine or clipped coat consider moving them into a heavier weighted rug to keep them warm.
 Try not to over-rug your horse, not every horse will need a rug.
-Check out www.redmillsstore.ie for Our Top 5 rugs this winter!
+Check out the rugs available from the RED MILLS Store!